How AI is Changing the Dating and Networking Industry

 AI must be applied with ethics in mind: algorithm transparency, data security, fighting bias.

 This is the foundation for long-term operation.
-Users should know how AI decides.
+Users should know how AI makes decisions.
 No black boxes.
 Data is encrypted, consent is obtained.
 Algorithms are checked for bias by gender, race, age.
-By 2026, rules like GDPR 2.0 will tighten, with big fines for violations.
+By 2026, rules like GDPR 2.0 will tighten, with large fines for violations.
 Before registering, read the privacy policy.
-Choose apps with ethics certificates.
-To developers: use diverse datasets so AI doesn't discriminate.
-Ethics issues are complex, and not all platforms handle them well.
+Choose apps with ethics certifications.
+Developers, I advise: use diverse datasets so AI doesn't discriminate.
+Ethical issues are complex, and not all platforms handle them.

 Read Also